BhuvaneswariDeviGhanta/MY2-GHANTA/README.md

 | Tennis | Tennis is a good sport for Maintaining FItness | 10 Hours |
 | Badmiminton |Badminton can help strengthen | 7 Hours |
 | Cycling | Cycling reduces blood fat levels | 5 Hours |
+******
+* My Favorite Scientist Quotes
+1."The important thing is not to stop questioning." - Albert Einstein 2."The best way to predict the future is to create it." - Peter Drucker